nepenth/knowledge-base/README.md

 ### Data Engineering <a name="data-engineering"></a>
-The Data Engineering category provides guidance on designing, building, and maintaining large-scale data systems, covering topics such as big data processing, data integration, data modeling, and stream processing.
-This category includes resources across four subcategories: Big Data, Data Integration, Data Modeling, and Stream Processing, to help engineers develop scalable and efficient data pipelines.
+The Data Engineering category provides resources and guidance on designing, building, and maintaining large-scale data systems, covering topics such as big data management, data integration, modeling, and stream processing.
+This category includes subcategories on Big Data, Data Integration, Data Modeling, and Stream Processing, offering a comprehensive overview of data engineering concepts and techniques.
 *Subcategories: Big Data, Data Integration, Data Modeling, Stream Processing* *Items: 5*